STATE REPUBLICAN EXECUTIVE COMMITTEE

 Section 1.
 Conduct of Meetings.

-The SREC shall meet upon call of the Chairman, at such times as required by the Texas Election Code and as provided by these Bylaws in succeeding sections of this Article and by the Rules of the Party.
-All meetings of the SREC shall be open to credentialed media representatives and to interested Party members, except the SREC may declare an executive (closed) session for the purpose of considering confidential matters.
+The SREC shall meet upon the call of the Chairman, at such times as required by the Texas Election Code and as provided by these Bylaws and by the Rules of the Party.
+All meetings of the SREC shall be open to credentialed media representatives and to interested Party members, except the SREC may go into executive session.

 - STATUTORY MEETINGS.
 Meetings prescribed by the Texas Election Code shall be duly called by the Chairman, or in his absence by the Vice-Chairman, for the purpose so designated by law; and no other business may be transacted at such statutory meetings unless notice of such other business has been included in the call.

 - REGULAR MEETINGS.
 The SREC shall meet no less frequently than quarterly for the conduct of business necessary to fulfill its objectives and purposes.
-A statutory meeting is not precluded from being designated as a quarterly meeting.
+Statutory business may occur at a regular meeting.
 In even-numbered years, the fourth quarterly meeting shall be held after the November general election.

 - SPECIAL MEETINGS.
 Special meetings of the SREC may be called by the Chairman, and shall be called by the Chairman upon petition signed by at least fifteen (15) members of the SREC, representing no fewer than ten (10) state-senatorial districts, delivered to the Secretary (or to the State Headquarters if the Secretary is not available) at least fourteen (14) days prior to the date specified for the meeting.
 Any notice of a special meeting must contain the purpose for which the meeting is called.